katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

 Introduction
 ````````````
-The purpose of this section is to explain how to put Ansible modules together to use Ansible in a CloudStack context.
+The purpose of this section is to explain how to put Assible modules together to use Assible in a CloudStack context.
 You will find more usage examples in the details section of each module.

-Ansible contains a number of extra modules for interacting with CloudStack based clouds.
+Assible contains a number of extra modules for interacting with CloudStack based clouds.
 All modules support check mode, are designed to be idempotent, have been created and tested, and are maintained by the community.

 .. note:: Some of the modules will require domain admin or root admin privileges.

 Prerequisites
 `````````````
 Prerequisites for using the CloudStack modules are minimal.
-In addition to Ansible itself, all of the modules require the python library ``cs`` https://pypi.org/project/cs/
+In addition to Assible itself, all of the modules require the python library ``cs`` https://pypi.org/project/cs/

 You'll need this Python module installed on the execution host, usually your workstation.